MatrixCreate/craft-starter-docs/docs/content-blocks/tabbed-navigator.md

 **Entries section** – Collection of entries to display in the tab
 - "Add an entry" button to select content
 - Choose from existing entries across the site
-- Each entry displays as a card with featured image, title, and excerpt
+- Each entry displays as a card with card image, title, and excerpt

 ### Color Controls